-The Data 2025 - Conference will take place on 19 March at the maison de la Paix in Geneva.
+The Data 2025 - Conference will take place on 19 March from - (CET).
 Jovan Kurbalija, founding director of DiploFoundation and the head of the Geneva Internet Platform will speak on Internet governance at the first session: What is data?

 This event is held in the context of the Road to Bern, a series of events in Geneva leading to the United Nations World Data Forum, which will take place on 18-21 October 2020 in Bern.

 For more information about the event and for the full programme, visit the dedicated webpage.